beatricexc/ROC-Curve-with-Logistic-Reg/README.md

 # ROC-Curve-with-Logistic-Reg

-The ROC curve ( Receiver Rerating Caracteristic curve) is a graph showing the performance of a classification model at all classification tresholds.
+The ROC curve ( Receiver Operating Characteristic Curve) is a graph showing the performance of a classification model at all classification tresholds.

 This curve plots two parameteres: